 Ka band's extraordinary width makes it prone to a plentiful number of false alarms, many coming from the local oscillators in older radar detectors.
-(An even bigger source of false alarms is the Blind Spot Monitoring system found on newer vehicles.
+An even bigger source of false alarms is the Blind Spot Monitoring system found on newer vehicles.
 These use the same K-band frequency as police radar and can set off detectors a quarter of a mile away.
-Learn more...)

 Whistler simplies the task.
 Non-police signals show only the band and signal stregth.
 Genuine threats are depicted by an abbreviated, three-digit frequency and to its right, the band and numeric signal strength.
 Spend ten minutes using the feature and it becomes second nature.

-Another feature from Whistler, this one exclusive, will identify whether a laser signal is legit.
-Called LSID (Laser Signal Identification), it displays the laser's PRF or pulse repitition frequency.
+Another feature from Whistler, this one an exclusive, will identify whether a laser signal is legit.
+Called LSID (Laser Signal Identification), it displays the laser's PRF or pulse repetition frequency.
 Although U.S.-spec lasers operate on the same wavelength, most manufacturers' lasers have a unique PRF.

 An LSID reading of about 200, for example, means you’re likely facing a Kustom Signals Pro Laser 4 or Pro Laser 3, widely sold and very popular with traffic-enforcement officers.

-This data nugget probably won’t affect the outcome of a typical laser encounter, but could prove useful as a conversational ice-breaker when meeting a bored state trooper.
+This data nugget probably won’t affect most laser encounters, but might be useful as a conversational ice-breaker when meeting a bored state trooper.